Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Background and Related Work

 \subsection{Related Work}

 The explicit focus of Matter on security has sparked significant interest by the security research community.
-Duttagupta et al.~\cite{duttagupta2025} recently investigated formally the network security guaranties of the Matter standard.
-They found that, although its foundations are theoretically sound, certain design choices and implementation flaws introduce vulnerabilities in deployed devices.
-Wang et al.~\cite{wang2025_ndss} identified design flaws in the in Matter control capabilities and interfaces exposed to users, which allowed software developers to unintentionally introduce vulnerabilities.
-Based on such observations, they developed a tool capable of identifying such vulnerabilities in advance, without deploying IoT devices.
+Duttagupta et al.~\cite{duttagupta2025} recently investigated formally the network security guarantees of Matter.
+Although its foundations are theoretically sound, they identified certain design choices and implementation flaws introducing vulnerabilities.
+Wang et al.~\cite{wang2025_ndss} identified design flaws in the Matter control capabilities and interfaces exposed to users, which allowed software developers to unintentionally introduce vulnerabilities.
 Ma et al.~\cite{ma2024_usenixSec} used a Large Language Model (LLM) to develop a specification-based fuzzer for Matter, which allowed them to discover various vulnerabilities and risks.
-They extended further their findings in~\cite{ma2025_mobicom}, where they used a similar approach to develop an automated system to identify bugs in Matter Software Development Kits (SDKs) that violate the specification.
-Shafqat et al.~\cite{shafqat2024_spw} discovered a flaw within the manufacturer’s implementation of the device commissioning process, allowing the adversary to gain unauthorized access, without notifying the user or compromising the existing Matter connection.
-Fang et al.~\cite{fang2025_aicc} discovered a design flaw in the Matter discovery and connection process, which potentially allows for the control and monitoring of the capabilities of Matter-enabled devices for IoT users.
-Liao et al.~\cite{liao2024_sdiotsec} studied the Matter device pairing process and delegation phase, revealing the possibility of unauthorized delegation.
-Moreover, Genge et al.~\cite{genge_blackEU2024} presented two attacks on Matter-enabled devices, namely the DeeDoS and Feature Scan attacks, enabling denial of service and unauthorized feature discovery, respectively.
-All such works demonstrate that, although considered by design, security in Matter is not always perfect.
-However, none of them investigates the feasibility of performing encrypted network traffic analysis and to what extent the revealed information can affect the privacy of end users of Matter devices.
-Finally, we acknowledge that many works in recent years have performed encrypted traffic analysis to various IoT protocols, e.g.,~\cite{acar2020_wisec},~\cite{rasool_IoTJ2025},~\cite{msadek_wcnc2019},~\cite{zhang_ccs2018},~\cite{saltaformaggio2016_woot}.
+They further extended their findings in~\cite{ma2025_mobicom}, and developed an automated system to identify bugs in Matter Software Development Kits (SDKs) that violate the specification.
+Shafqat et al.~\cite{shafqat2024_spw} discovered a flaw within the manufacturer’s implementation of the device commissioning process, allowing the adversary to gain unauthorized access.
+Fang et al.~\cite{fang2025_aicc} discovered a design flaw potentially enabling the control and monitoring of the capabilities of Matter devices for IoT users.
+Liao et al.~\cite{liao2024_sdiotsec} studied the pairing process of Matter and its delegation phase, revealing the possibility of unauthorized delegation.
+Moreover, Genge et al.~\cite{genge_blackEU2024} presented two attacks on Matter devices, namely DeeDoS and Feature Scan, enabling denial of service and unauthorized feature discovery.
+All such works demonstrate that, although considered by design, security in Matter is not perfect.
+However, none of them investigates to what extent information exposed via encrypted network traffic analysis affects the privacy of Matter users.
+Finally, we acknowledge that many works in recent years have performed encrypted traffic analysis to various IoT protocols~\cite{acar2020_wisec},~\cite{rasool_IoTJ2025},~\cite{msadek_wcnc2019},~\cite{zhang_ccs2018},~\cite{saltaformaggio2016_woot}.
 However, none of these works consider Matter-compliant devices, because of their very recent commercialization.
-We aim to fill this gap through the analysis and results in this manuscript.
+We fill this gap through the analysis in this manuscript.